Iraqi insurgency (2003–2011): Scope and size of the insurgency

 By October 2006, small radicalized militias had seemed to overshadow the larger and more organized Sunni groups which had composed the insurgency previously.
-As disagreements emerged in pre-existing groups for reasons ranging from the rift in the Sunni forces between foreign and Iraqi fighters, competition between Mahdi Army and Badr Brigade, and anger over various decisions such as Muqtada al Sadr's agreement to join the political process, dozens of insurgency groups sprung up across the country, though particularly in Baghdad where the U.S. army has listed 23 active militias.
-Residents have described the capital as being a patchwork of militia run fiefs.
+As disagreements emerged in pre-existing groups for reasons ranging from the rift in the Sunni forces between foreign and Iraqi fighters, competition between Mahdi Army and Badr Brigade, and anger over various decisions such as Muqtada al Sadr's agreement to join the political process, dozens of insurgency groups sprung up across the country, though particularly in Baghdad where the U.S. army listed 23 active militias.
+Residents described the capital as being a patchwork of militia run fiefs.
 As a result of the insurgency's splintering nature, many established leaders seemed to lose influence.
 This was particularly illustrated on 19 October, when members of the Mahdi army briefly seized control of Amarah.
-The attack, while demonstrating the influence of the Madhi army, is believed to have originated as a result of contention between local units of the Madhi army and the allegedly Badr brigade run security forces, and the timing suggested that neither Al Sadr nor his top commanders had known or orchestrated the offensive.
+The attack, while demonstrating the influence of the Madhi army, was believed to have originated as a result of contention between local units of the Madhi army and the allegedly Badr brigade run security forces, and the timing suggested that neither Al Sadr nor his top commanders had known or orchestrated the offensive.

 At the height of the war, insurgents launched hundreds of attacks each month against Coalition forces.
-Overtime, insurgency groups moved to more sophisticated methods of attack such as Explosively formed penetrators, and infrared lasers, which cannot be easily jammed.
-These attacks contributed to the rate of civilian casualties which in turn reduced Iraq's public safety as well as the reliability of infrastructure.
+Overtime, insurgency groups moved to more sophisticated methods of attacks, such as Explosively formed penetrators, and infrared lasers, which could not be easily jammed.
+These attacks contributed to the rate of civilian casualties, which in turn reduced Iraq's public safety, as well as the reliability of infrastructure.

-As of 29 January 2009 4,235 U.S. soldiers, 178 British soldiers and 139 soldiers from other nations (allied with the coalition) have died in Iraq.
+As of 29 January 2009 4,235 U.S. soldiers, 178 British soldiers and 139 soldiers from other nations (allied with the coalition) died in Iraq.
 31,834 U.S. soldiers had been wounded.
-Coalition forces do not usually release death counts.
+Coalition forces did not usually release death counts.
 As such, the exact number of insurgents killed by the Coalition or Iraqi forces is unknown.
-Through September 2007 more than 19,000 insurgents were reported to have been killed in fighting with Coalition forces and tens of thousands of Iraqi "suspected civilians" were captured (including 25,000 detainees in U.S. military custody at the time), according to military statistics released for the first time.
+Through September 2007, more than 19,000 insurgents were reported to have been killed in fighting with Coalition forces, and tens of thousands of Iraqi "suspected civilians" were captured (including 25,000 detainees in U.S. military custody at the time), according to military statistics released for the first time.